breadcat/blog.minskio.co.uk/content/quotes.md

 >Well.
 I guess there's nothing to do but lay here and wait to die

+>We're in a giant car heading towards a brick wall and everyones arguing over where they're going to sit <!-- david suzuki -->

 >We've all technically kicked a pregnant woman

 >What a digital dummy <!-- yu-gi-oh -->